akshat-gupta15/RestaurantbyAK/README.md

    cd RestaurantbyAK
 3. View the Website: Open the index.html file in your web browser to view the website locally.

+## Deployment
+The website is deployed on Netlify/Vercel.
+You can access it live at the following URL: https://restaurantbyak.netlify.app/

 ## Contact
 For any inquiries or feedback, please contact:

-Email: akshatguptaxyz@gmail.com
+- Email: akshatguptaxyz@gmail.com
-Phone: +91 9149xxxxxx
+- Phone: +91 9149xxxxxx

-Thank you for visiting RestaurantbyAK!
-We are looking forward to serve you.
+Thank you for visiting **RestaurantbyAK!** We are looking forward to serve you.